Portrait_Jakara Anthony

 About Jakara

-Born in Cairns, Queensland, and raised on Victoria’s Bellarine Peninsula, Jakara Anthony’s pathway to moguls began early.
+Born in Cairns, Queensland, and raised on Victoria’s Bellarine Peninsula, Jakara’s pathway to moguls began early.
 Her parents met on the slopes at Mt.
 Buller, and by four she was on snow; by 11 she had joined Team Buller Riders, spending winters training and competing while attending school on the mountain.

 The breakthrough season followed quickly.
-In 2019 Anthony won silver at the World Championships in Deer Valley and captured her first World Cup victory at Lake Placid, underlining her arrival among the elite.
+In 2019, Anthony won silver at the World Championships in Deer Valley and captured her first World Cup victory at Lake Placid, underlining her arrival among the elite.

 getty-4819d161a6c6fc8d306445bde5392218-2963

-Anthony’s 2021–22 campaign was historic.
+Jakara’s 2021–22 campaign was historic.
 She won every round on the way to Olympic gold at Beijing 2022, becoming Australia’s first winter Olympic champion since 2010 and the first Australian to top an Olympic moguls qualification.
 Her final featured a “cork 720 mute” on the top air, the first time a woman landed the trick in Olympic competition, a hallmark of her commitment to progression.
 She closed the northern winter by securing both the overall Moguls and Dual Moguls Crystal Globes.

 What followed in 2023–24 was one of the greatest seasons in any winter sport.
-Anthony won 14 World Cup events from 16 starts, a moguls single‑season record, and swept all three Crystal Globes: single moguls, dual moguls and the combined overall.
+She won 14 World Cup events from 16 starts, a moguls single‑season record, and swept all three Crystal Globes: single moguls, dual moguls and the combined overall.
 The FIS season finale in Valmalenco confirmed the “moguls hat‑trick”, while media at home and abroad hailed the scale of her dominance.

 The 2024–25 northern winter began with more milestones.
-Anthony’s silver at the World Cup opener in Ruka was her 42nd career podium, the most by any Australian winter athlete, and a week later she won in Idre Fjäll for her 23rd career World Cup victory.
+Jakara’s silver at the World Cup opener in Ruka was her 42nd career podium, the most by any Australian winter athlete, and a week later she won in Idre Fjäll for her 23rd career World Cup victory.

 getty-919a7181d18ec6233d5ec4512069e60e-4000

-Then tragedy struck, shortly afterwards, she suffered a broken collarbone in training in Sweden and underwent surgery in Oslo.
+Then tragedy struck; shortly afterwards, she suffered a broken collarbone in training in Sweden and underwent surgery in Oslo.
 She returned to Australia to rehabilitate, opting for a measured comeback rather than rushing back to competition.

 Read More